Contribution by veterinarian Sanja Polz

 Black cumin oil is also often mentioned in connection with tick protection.
 However, studies have not yet been able to convincingly prove its effectiveness.
 Here too, the oil must be applied to the coat or skin to achieve a repellent effect.

 Cistus is another home remedy against ticks.
 Cistus powder can simply be added to the food.
 It is said to strengthen the skin and the immune system.
 The polyphenols, flavonoids and resin contained cause an inherent odour that ticks find unpleasant.
-The DOG'S LOVE Super Protect herbal blend also contains cistus, coconut flakes and black cumin seeds for a good, natural defence.

 The information below is required for social login